frisen-lab/TREX/README.md

 1	CACTCGTGGTACCACAAGCA
 ```

-## Filter cloneID
+## Filtering cloneIDs

-Text file of one cloneIDs per line to ignore during the TREX run.
+Text file with cloneIDs to ignore.
+The format is one cloneID per line.
 Adding this file via the `--filter-cloneids` option allows to ignore cloneIDs that have been identified as overrepresented or artefactual during library characterization.
-Example file
+Example file:

 ```
 GGTCTCCCTATACCAACAGTATCGTCTCAA